wbcmedia/wbcmedia.github.io/2026/draft.md

 (FOC)

-**_Roxy Belmeadows_** : ...And finally, a local Wildboarclough group is donating a huge cake to feed the hungry folk of...
+**_Roxy Belmeadows_** : ...And finally, a local Wildboarclough group is donating a huge cake to feed the hungry, impoverished and entitled folk of...
 Sutton and Langley.
+This charity event is dedicated to the late Lord Naff who dedicated his life to helping those less fortunate than himself.
+It will be named...
+Clive Aid.
 We can speak now to the creator of the cake, Mrs Buttermuffin.
-Mrs Buttermuffin, would you perhaps tell us a little more about the cake itself
+Mrs Buttermuffin, would you perhaps tell us a little more about the cake itself?

 **_Mrs Buttermuffin_** : Well, it's the usual ingredients really... flour, butter, margarine, lard, chip-fat, eggs, Marmite, cream, vinegar, two types of jam... raspberry and anchovy, a little bit of sharp sand for texture, and I dust the top with a mixture of icing sugar and Shake-n-Vac.